No Other Way

 No Other Way: Oxfordshire and the Spanish Civil War 1936-39 is a collection of short biographies detailing the lives of people from Oxfordshire, England, who fought against fascism during the Spanish Civil War.
 This book was the first ever attempt by historians to identify all the known volunteers with links to Oxfordshire who fought in the war, and was created through a collaboration between local Oxford historians and the International Brigade Memorial Trust (IBMT).
 The title "No Other Way" is a reference to a quote by Cecil Day-Lewis.

 The forward contains an introduction to the Spanish Civil War written by Oxford University professor Tom Buchanan.

 Creation and memorial

 The creation and sale of the book was used by the IBMT to raise funds for the first Spanish Civil War memorial in Oxfordshire.
 This campaign was a success partially thanks to the No Other Way book sales.
 The memorial was raised in 2017 with the erection of the Oxford Spanish Civil War memorial in South Park, Oxford.

 Reception

 No Other Way received generally positive reviews.

-Graham Stevenson, Britain's leading expert on the history of communist activism in Britain, gave an overwhelmingly positive review.
+Graham Stevenson, a British trade union leader and author on the history of communist activism in Britain, gave a positive review.

 Professor of history at the Lancaster University Ben Edwards gave a positive review, although he lamented the fact that more references to the existing literature could have improved the work.

 Peter Hill of the Oxford Left Review wrote a review detailing the ways in which the book's contents can be linked to modern Oxford.